formkit/docs-content/advanced/core.md

 ### Input

 Most of FormKit’s native inputs have a node type of `input` — they operate on a single value.
 The value itself can be of any type, such as objects, arrays, strings, and numbers — any value is acceptable.
-However, nodes of type `input` are always leafs — they cannot have children.
+However, nodes of type `input` are always leafs — meaning they cannot have children.

 ```js
 import { createNode } from '@formkit/core'